-A character can only heal the first Hit naturally, even if they have multiple Hits, but they must take a Full rest and make a successful Resolve Check.
-The rest of the Hits require medical attention, and each Hit requires a Full rest and a successful Finesse Check.
+A character can only heal the first Hit naturally, even if they have multiple Hits, but they must take a Full rest and make a successful Resolve Check (tough keyword applies).
+The rest of the Hits require medical attention, and each Hit requires a Full rest and a successful Insight Check.

-Incapacitated characters can be medically revived with a Half rest, but that does not heal any Hits.
+Incapacitated characters can be revived with a Half rest, but that does not heal any Hits.